Tuition, Fees, and Waivers Procedure - 50.06.01

 First Day Materials Charge

-*Section length is calculated by adding the span of days from the first date that the class starts to the day that the class ends.
+*Section length is calculated by adding the span of days from the first date that the course starts to the day that the course ends.
 Holidays and weekends are included, to obtain the section length.
-For example, a class that starts on July 1 and ends on August 8 has a length of 39 days.
+For example, a course that starts on July 1 and ends on August 8 has a length of 39 days.

-Refunds are available for most noncredit classes; however, there are no refunds of either tuition or fees for some classes.
+Refunds are available for most noncredit courses; however, there are no refunds of either tuition or fees for some courses.
 Information on refunds is noted in course descriptions in the schedule of classes, brochures, or online.
-To be eligible to receive a refund, students must officially drop a noncredit class before the refund deadline.
-For many classes, if a class is officially dropped before a class begins, 100 percent of tuition and fees are refunded.
-Students can request to drop a class by notifying the division of continuing education and workforce development or drop a class online.
+To be eligible to receive a refund, students must officially drop a noncredit course before the refund deadline.
+For many courses, if the course is officially dropped before it begins, 100 percent of tuition and fees are refunded.
+Students can request to drop a class by notifying the division of continuing education and workforce development or drop online.
 Once a class begins, the online option is no longer available and fees cannot be refunded.
 The college reserves the right to cancel classes or make changes due to insufficient enrollment or unforeseen circumstances.
 In these events, students will be notified.
-A 100 percent refund will be issued for any class the college cancels prior to the class start date.
+A 100 percent refund will be issued for any class the college cancels prior to the start date.
 Under extenuating circumstances, if a class in progress must be cancelled, pro-rated refunds may be issued.
 Refunds are not available once a class has ended.
-Failure to attend class does not release a student from financial obligations to the college.
+Failure to attend classes does not release a student from financial obligations to the college.

 As stated in the Education Article of the Annotated Code of Maryland, “tuition” does not include items such as fees or costs associated with a self-supporting program, or any fees such as registration, application, administrative or laboratory work, or other charges.
 These items are considered non-tuition-related charges and are not subject to waivers or discounts.

 State and board of trustee approved waivers and discounts effective for the current fiscal year are detailed in the college catalog and on the college’s website.